sourcegraph/about/handbook/engineering/leadership/index.md

 - What are the plans for this week?
 - What issues should my peer-team/manager be aware of?

+If you have sensitive information to communicate, please send a separate email directly to the relevant people.

 ## Book recommendations

 Here are some books that multiple people on the team have read and recommend.
 If you haven't read these, [use your education budget](../../people-ops/travel.md#professional-development-and-education) and read them!